RefSeq Release 206 is now available. This release includes the following:

 Do you need an easy way to analyze a bacterium you just isolated?
-The Read assembly and Annotation Pipeline Tool (RAPT) is a pilot service for the assembly and gene annotation of public or private Illumina genomic reads sequenced from bacterial or archaeal isolates.
+The latest version of NCBI’s Read assembly and Annotation Pipeline Tool (RAPT) is a pilot web service for the assembly and gene annotation of public or private Illumina genomic reads sequenced from bacterial or archaeal isolates.

-We’ll be giving a webinar on webRAPT on May 19, but you can test it out now.
+We’ll be giving a webinar on webRAPT on May 19 where you can learn more, but you can test it out now.

 Join us on May 19, 2021 at 12PM eastern time to learn how to use the new RAPT pilot service to assemble and annotate public or private Illumina genomic reads sequenced from bacterial or archaeal isolates at the click of a button.
 RAPT consists of two major components, the genome assembler SKESA and the Prokaryotic Genome Annotation Pipeline (PGAP), and produces an annotated genome of quality comparable to RefSeq in a couple of hours.